Security architecture · Updated 2026-05

 • Phishing.
 Passkeys are origin-bound; phishing fails by construction.

 • Stolen credentials.
 Each site has a unique, server-generated credential.
-There's no master password to crack.
+There is no master password to crack.

 • Server compromise.
 The server holds ciphertext.
 Without the chip, an attacker reads garbage.